 Usually, a chair and a table are needed though you can also use other options like a workbench or bed.
-You want at least a flat surface and a place for them to sit or lie down.
+You want a flat surface and a place for them to sit or lie down.

 The house cannot be all platforms and requires at least one concrete block to stand away from the wall.
 If your home is 750 blocks or more, it will be considered too big to qualify.
 Some objects can obstruct the interior and disqualify it as an NPC house.
 Once again, too much Crimson or Corruption nearby can disqualify a place, but this isn’t true for Hallow.

-Assigning NPCs to Housing
+Assigning NPCs to a House

-The banners will display which NPC’s live in which houses, and then you can select their banners and move them around.
+The banners will display which NPCs live in which houses, and then you can select their banners and move them around.
 There is also a question mark icon that you can use to determine if a house is suitable for living.

 Each NPCs Preferences